-Shango is the ax-wielding god of thunder and lightning worshipped by the Yoruba people of West Africa and their descendants scattered among the Americas.
-Also known as Chango or Xango, he is one of the most powerful Orishas (spirits) of the Yoruba religion.
+Shango is the ax-wielding Orisha of thunder and lightning worshipped by the Yoruba people of West Africa and their descendants scattered among the Americas.
+Also known as Chango or Xango, he is one of the most powerful deities of the Yoruba religion.

 Shango as a Historical Person

 African religions rely heavily on invoking the blessing of ancestors.
 In this tradition significant persons are deified, reaching the status of a god.
 Perhaps none are more powerful in the religion of the Yoruba people than Shango, god of thunder and lightning.

 The Oyo Empire was the most powerful of the political groups in Yorubaland, the geographical homeland of the Yoruba people living in present-day Togo, Benin, and Western Nigeria.
 The empire existed during the same time as the medieval period in Europe and beyond, and it continued into the 19th century.
 Shango was the fourth Alaafin, or king, of the Oyo Empire, Alaafin being a Yoruba word meaning “Owner of the Palace“.

 As Alaafin, Shango is described as a stern, exacting, and even violent ruler.
 Ongoing military campaigns and conquests marked his reign.
 As a result, the empire also enjoyed a time of great prosperity during his seven years of rule.

 We’re given an insight into the type of ruler he was in a story that details the accidental burning down of his palace.
 According to the legend, Shango became enamored with the magical arts, and in anger, misused the magic he had acquired.
 He called down lightning, inadvertently killing some of his wives and children.

 The burning of his palace was also the cause for the end of his reign.
 Of his many wives and concubines, Queen Oshu, Queen Oba, and Queen Oya were the three most significant.
 These three are also venerated as important Orishas, or gods, among the Yoruba people.